 How to populate a Java int array with a range of values

-Here’s an easy way to populate/initialize a Java int array with data, such as a range of numbers.
+As a quick note, here’s an easy way to populate a Java int array with initial data, such as an initial range of numbers.
 The key is to use the rangeClosed method on the Java 8 IntStream class.
 Here’s an example using the Scala REPL:

 scala> val n = java.util.stream.IntStream.rangeClosed(0, 10).toArray()